Dec 05, 2025

 Grid operators plan for N-1 contingencies—one piece can fail and the system still works.
 But most lines run in normal mode almost all year.
 Emergencies might happen only a few hours annually.

 That’s why continuous rating matters far more than emergency rating.
 TACSR gives most of its extra capacity during normal operation.
-On a double-circuit tower, swapping in TACSR can add almost the same capacity as building a whole third circuit—without adding any steel.

 The Bigger Picture